sciZer0/newdiscoveries/c/README.md

 your hand creates a push (process of pushing), and it means your hand creates Force.

-Of course, it all is.
+Of course, it all is so.

 But simultaneously,

-<b>Force is anything that is trying/striving to accelerate an object.</b>
+<b>Force is anything that is striving (by the pushing) to accelerate an object.</b>

 In other words: